MathiasMSFT/Azure-Active-Directory/Identity Governance/Workflows/New-Hire.md

 # New-hire
-In this scenario, we want to execute some new-hire tasks for employees (permanent).
+In this scenario, we want to execute tasks for newly hired employees (permanent).
 For example, we will enable the identity and assign it a default package.

 ## Create a new workflow
 ### Choose a workflow